Top 10 Copywriting Tips for Branding and Marketing

 How Much Does Research Help?

 There are lots of benefits to using the proper research tools and techniques.
-For starters, you can learn how to write optimised copy for your audience.
+You can learn how to write optimised copy for your audience.
 It's also good for building relationships with influencers and helping you better understand your customers and potential clients.

-Research on your own doesn't cost you anything, but it can be pretty expensive when you do the same thing with a service.
-So, it makes sense to do your research and use these tools on your own first.
-After you've done that, you can expand your research by using these services.
+Research doesn't cost you anything, but it can be pretty expensive when you do the same thing with a service.
+So, doing your research and using these tools first makes sense.
+After that, you can expand your research by using these services.

 2 – Optimise your headline.